 Determine what type of damage is causing the problem—for example, whether the myelin sheath around nerves is damaged (called demyelination Overview of Demyelinating Disorders Most nerve fibers inside and outside the brain are wrapped with many layers of tissue composed of a fat (lipoprotein) called myelin.
 These layers form the myelin sheath.
 Much like the insulation... read more )

 After polyneuropathy is diagnosed, its cause, which may be treatable, must be identified.
 Doctors ask whether other symptoms are present and how quickly the symptoms developed.
-This information suggests possible causes.
+This information may suggest possible causes.

 Blood and urine tests may detect a disorder that is causing polyneuropathy, such as diabetes, kidney failure, or an underactive thyroid gland.